 Is it spending $1,000+/month for a full-stack marketing automation system?
 Or $255+/month for a custom stack of point solutions?
 From the pricing difference, it’s tempting to say a custom stack is the obvious winner—but that’s not the full picture.

 What’s right for you will depend on your situation and your needs.
-If you have a large email list, the cost for point solutions can go up significantly as you move into plans for higher numbers of contacts.
+If you have a large email list, the cost of point solutions can increase significantly as you move into plans for larger contact counts.
 When you grow beyond 2,000 contacts in MailChimp, for example, you’ll move onto plans that run $10/month or above.

 marketing automation stack 10